paulfitz/paulfitz.github.io/_posts/2017-03-26-convnets-without-tears.md

 then we can win.

 Sounds like a real stretch, but it'll save hand-labelling data so let's just go for it!
-For example we might generate input/output pairs like this:
+For this problem, we might generate input/output pairs like this:

 {: .scale-image}
 ![some generated samples](/images/pattern/samples.jpg)

-Here's how these works of art were created:
+Here's how these particular works of art were created:

  * Grab a few million random images from anywhere to use as backgrounds.
    This is a crude simulation of different scenes.
    In fact I got really lazy here and just used pictures of dogs and cats I happened to have lying around.
 I should have included more variety.
+   [pixplz](https://github.com/paulfitz/pixplz) is handy for this.
  * Shade the pattern with random gradients.
    This is a crude simulation of lighting effects.
  * Overlay the pattern on a background, with a random affine transformation.